NCAR/CTSM_calibration/doc/CTSM-CAMELS_workflow.md

 To select parameters, I further perform a sensitivity analysis based on PPE results.
 This uses MO-ASMO functions and files (e.g, subset forcing and spin up files from the previous step)

+5.3 Select parameters for each basin
+Classify basins into 15 clusters (Bunner 2020 GRL) and then for each cluster, select the most sensitive parameters.
+Generate a parameter list for each basin.

+5.4 MO-ASMO calibration

-5.2 Create the case "Build,MOASMO,NameList" for Ostrich.
+5.5 Create the case "Build,MOASMO,NameList" for Ostrich.
 Post-processing is needed to use the forcing and restart files from MO-ASMO

 Archive problem: